 If a child is under the age of 18 and has suffered a personal injury, a parent or guardian can make a personal injury compensation claim on the child’s behalf up until the child turns 18 years old.

-Alternatively, a person who was injured as a children has three years from the date they turn 18 to make a claim themselves.
+Alternatively, a person who was injured as a child has three years from the date they turn 18 to make a claim themselves.

 6. What do I need to make a personal injury compensation claim?